-Course Entry Requirement: Admitted to the MBA program; Successful completion of all core requirements; Currently enrolled with a cumulative GPA of 3.25 or higher.; PM 501.
+Course Entry Requirement: Admitted to the MBA program; Successful completion of 30 quarter credits of MBA coursework; Currently enrolled with a cumulative GPA of 3.25 or higher.; MBA 515.

-Action Learning Project I PM 630 3
+Action Learning Project I PM 630

 In this course students begin their work on the Master of Science in Project Management (MSPM) capstone project using the applied action learning method.
 Students will construct elements of the Project Management Notebook (PMNB)/e-portfolio as the capstone project moves through the initiation and planning phases, as well as plan the content for the execution and closeout phases of the capstone project.